pivotal/docs-tap/cli-plugins/apps/debug-workload.hbs.md

 - *TemplateRejectedByAPIServer*
 	- *Message*: Unable to apply object `[ns/workload-name]` for resource `[source-provider]` in supply chain `[source-to-url]`: failed to get unstructured `[ns/workload-name]` from api server: imagerepositories.source.apps.tanzu.vmware.com "workload-name" is forbidden: User "system:serviceaccount:ns:default" cannot get resource "imagerepositories" in API group "source.apps.tanzu.vmware.com" in the namespace "ns"
 	- *Cause*: This error happens when the service account in the workload object does not have permissions to create objects that are stamped out by the supply chain.
-		- *Resolution*: This can be fixed by setting up the [Set up developer namespaces to use installed packages](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-set-up-namespaces.html) with the required service account and permissions.
+		- *Resolution*: This can be fixed by setting up the [Set up developer namespaces to use installed packages](../../scst-store/developer-namespace-setup.hbs.md) with the required service account and permissions.

 ## <a id="steps-failure"></a> Supply Chain steps

-After a workload is created, the steps it goes through in the supply chain are surfaced with `tanzu apps workload get` command.
+After a workload is created via `tanzu apps workload create (or) apply`, the supply chain steps that it goes through, and the current condition of each, can be reviewed in the output from `tanzu apps workload get`.

 The output looks like the following:

 ```bash